Cookies help us deliver our services.

 How to Get There:

-• Ise’s main train station is Iseshi Station which has direct trains to Nagoya Station.
+• By train: Ise’s main train station is Iseshi Station which has direct trains to Nagoya Station.

 Hidden high amongst the tree-lined mountains of Wakayama Prefecture, the small town of Koyasan is almost the definition of off the beaten path Japan.